 “This week’s cover shows the four-masted Finnish barque Lawhill at Gravesend, after an adventurous 170 days’ passage from Australia in 1934.
 The Lawhill has a gross tonnage of 2,816, and is 317 ft 5 in long, with a beam of 45 feet and a depth

 Since the Middle Ages Bremen has been one of the most important of German ports and its trade, with that of Bremerhaven, has increased to a remarkable degree in modern times.
-This chapter is by a new contributor, Herr H G Nipper, who writes on hi sown port of Bremen.
 This is the sixteenth article in the series on Great Ports of the World.

 Combined Pitching and Rolling